GCSE Chemistry › C5.1 Exothermic and endothermic reactions

 Exothermic and endothermic reactions

-Free AQA GCSE Chemistry practice questions on Exothermic and endothermic reactions.
-Sample questions below with detailed mark schemes — sign up to practise the full set with spaced repetition.
+Free GCSE Chemistry practice questions on Exothermic and endothermic reactions.
+Aligned with the UK Department for Education GCSE subject content — works for any UK GCSE exam board.
+Sample questions below with detailed mark schemes.
+Sign up to practise the full set with spaced repetition.

 Start free All Chemistry topics